Get inspired! Browse the collection of instructor stories to learn about how instructors used EDDIE modules in their classroom.

 We found this case study to have an outsized impact on our students.
 The students reported feeling more confident with data, spreadsheets, and analysis, and were surprised with what they could do.
 They were also surprised by the biological findings, some events were happening earlier and some were not affected by slightly warmer temperatures.

-Using Project EDDIE modules in Introduction to Biodiversity
+Using Project EDDIE modules in Earth Science

 Using the Assessing the Risk of Invasive Species Using Community Science Data module in Introduction to GIS